homeday-de/homeday-blocks/README.md

 ## Deployment

-The [CI](https://travis-ci.com/homeday-de/homeday-blocks) will deploy storybook automatically, once PR is merged to `develop` branch.
+The [CI](https://travis-ci.com/homeday-de/homeday-blocks) will deploy storybook automatically to our [showcase env](http://hd-storybook.s3-website.eu-central-1.amazonaws.com/develop/), once PR is merged to `develop` branch.
 Additionally, you can deploy your current working branch locally, by running

 ```
 npm run deploy